 Put-in-Bay Township Trustee Matt Miller discussed how vital the Resort Tax was to the Township.
 He also talked about expanding the cardboard recycling program.

 Chris Joyce from the Senior Center talked about the increase in usage of the center, the numerous activities and programs offered,

 Mark Wilhelm Put-in-Bay Volunteer Fire Department

-Mark Wilhelm from the Put-in-Bay Volunteer Fire Dept. told how the members range in age from 20 to 70 years old.
+Mark Wilhelm from the Put-in-Bay Volunteer Fire Department. said that the members range in age from 20 to 70.
 Some members

 have more than 40 or 50 years of service.
-Al Duff has been on the department for 52 years.
+Al Duff has been in the department for 52 years.
 Mark said the department had 37 calls last

 Put-in-Bay EMS Director Patrick Rogers

 Patrick Rogers from the Put-in-Bay EMS talked a little about the 39 members who make up the EMS, 25 of which are paid, and nine of the 14 volunteers are from the island.
 He said the physicians serving the island out of the EMS office would not be returning this season.
 A new medical direction is being taken that includes telemedicine.

 Patrick also reminded people about getting their street number signs so emergency forces can find your property.
 He also reminded everyone to come to the EMS Taco fundraiser at the Put-in-Bay Town Hall on Sunday, May 6th, from 11 a.m. to 3 p.m.

 Michael McCann reported on putting up the flags around the village and along Airport Rd.
 If you’d like to volunteer and help put up the flags, please contact him.